jaronswain/jaronswain/README.md

 # 🌎🌍🌏
 Hi there, I'm a GIS Analyst and Geographer with a passion for all things spatial data.
-This is where I publish some of my geospatial tools/scripts and projects.
+This is where I publish some of my geospatial tools, scripts and projects.

 <!--